Venue: Council Chamber, Fourth Floor, Easthampstead House, Bracknell

 Contact: Katharine Simpson 01344 352308

-Members are requested to declare any disclosable pecuniary or affected interest in respect of any matter to be considered at this meeting.
+Members are requested to declare any disclosable pecuniary or affected interest, including the existence and nature of the Party Whip, in respect of any matter to be considered at this meeting.

 Any Member with a Disclosable Pecuniary Interest or an affected interest in a matter should withdraw from the meeting when the matter is under consideration and should notify the Democratic Services Officer in attendance that they are withdrawing as they have such an interest.
 If the Disclosable Pecuniary Interest is not entered on the register of Members interests the Monitoring Officer must be notified of the interest within 28 days.